HagaYev/MotionGait_AI/README.md

 This project embraces the idea that an algorithm is not merely a set of mathematical functions or logical gates.
 The true “algorithm” emerges from the interplay between people, data, and human insight augmented and strengthened by deep learning.

 The finel result is amazing:

+Red leg - predicted leg
+green leg- real leg
+blue leg- seconed leg

 ![ezgif-3faaabcb69329b13](https://github.com/user-attachments/assets/09deab10-0689-4a4e-a0e6-47df406214d9)